Jubayer Ibn Hamid

 I am sharing notes on various topics that have fascinated me.
 These are not meant to be in-depth.
 Rather, they are meant to cover some of the basic constructions that show up periodically and are also interesting in and of themselves.

 Algebraic Geometry.
-Foundational constructions and results in algebraic geometry.
-(Not finished latex-ing yet, I am updating these on a bi-weekly basis).
+Foundational constructions and results in algebraic geometry (Incomplete).

 Policy Gradient Methods.
 Building blocks (including the policy gradient theorems for both episodic and continuing tasks) of policy gradient algorithms.